 Control equipment for the boiler (multiclone, electrostatic precipitator (ESP), and selective non-catalytic reduction (SNCR) system) are required to be installed and operating when the boiler is operating.
-This equipment is configured to not be able to operate when the boiler is down.
+This equipment is configured to not be able to operate when the boiler is down and vice versa.
 All control equipment was in operation at the time of the inspection as was the boiler.

 The facility is required to have a malfunction abatement plan (MAP) for the above listed control equipment.
-This plan is in on file and the newest version of it is dated June of 2018.
-No approval of this plan is on file.
-This will be resolved post inspection.
+This plan is in on file and the newest version of it is dated June of 2018 and was approved in July of 2021 following the inspection that year.